coati-pasta/coati-pasta.github.io/_posts/2021-12-13-windows_motd.md

 ```

 I prefer to put the NoServiceRestart when setting the configuration because when testing in my environment I found that setting the startupscript did not require the pssesion (winrm) service to restart. __Warning: if you do not specify the argument NoServiceRestart, the winrm service will restart and all current remote session will be disconnected...__

+Once all this is configured, once you do an Enter-PSSession to a machine this is configured on.
+You should see a nice banner.

 ### Sources